RhysWas/RhysWas/README.md

 5. .Net

 ## Other Stuff
-Currently I am based in the Upper Peninsula of Michigan, as I work remotely.
+Currently I am based in Ann Arbor, Michigan.
 In my freetime I enjoy staying active by running, playing soccer, and hiking.
 Outside of physical activities I enjoy reading and catching up on TV shows.